shawnps/gengo_api_docs/content/overview.md

 ### Rejecting jobs

 If you are unhappy with a translation from myGengo, you have the opportunity to reject the job and either receive a credits refund, or pass the job onto a different translator.
-For more details on what you can expect from our translation, please visit our <a href='http://gengo.com/help/quality_policy/'>Quality Policy</a> page, which outlines what constitutes a fair or unfair rejection.
+For more details on what you can expect from our translation, please visit our [Quality Policy](http://gengo.com/help/quality_policy/) page, which outlines what constitutes a fair or unfair rejection.

 All rejections are reviewed by our staff, and we take each one seriously - normally we will contact the translator and review what has gone wrong with that particular translation.
 While we are obviously happy to uphold fair rejections, if you persistently reject jobs without reason, your account will be suspended as this kind of behaviour is unfair to the translator and time-consuming for us.